shravan-kuchkula/GDPEduc/Paper/Report.md

 -   `GatherData1.R` - Downloads the GDP Rank table data set.
 -   `GatherData2.R` - Downloads the EducStats data set.
 -   `MergeData.R` - Merges GDP and EducStats based on CountryCode.
+-   `libraries.R` - Downloads and loads the packages required.
+-   `Analysis.R` - Contains functions used in the analysis.
+-   `Main.R` - Main script that ties everything together.
+-   `Report.Rmd` - RMarkdown file that ties data gathering and analysis.
+-   `Report.md` - Markdown file that renders on Github as a webpage.

 The project structure is below: